neeffect/nee/README.md

 This is very generic way to present any piece of work.

-In order to use NEE we have to represent our logic in this form - which is mostly easy.
+In order to use NEE logic must be presented in this form ( which is mostly simple).

 (we will show it later)
+(let me be honest, the only reason this crazy param P is used is the possibility to define `caching`)

 ## Putting inside Nee Monad

-Next step is to put business function inside NEE monad.
+Next step is to put business function inside Nee monad.
 Nee monad wraps business logic with a given infrastructure.

 ```